- 1. General Info

 - Verify your Instant Rebate amounts

-Once your energy upgrades are installed, an Energy Advisor attends your Quality Review to inspect your upgrades and ensure they perform as promised.
+Once your contractor has installed your upgrades, a Home Performance Advisor attends your Quality Review to inspect your upgrades and ensure they perform as promised.
 If anything needs fixing they work with your contractor to get it right.

-- What if I am unhappy with the service or advice I receive from an Energy Advisor?
+- What if I am unhappy with the service or advice I receive from a Home Performance Advisor?

-If there’s a problem with an Energy Advisor we want to know about it and will do everything we can to resolve any issues.
+If there’s a problem with a Home Performance Advisor we want to know about it and will do everything we can to resolve any issues.
 We have a number of energy advisors on staff and can always connect you with a different advisor if necessary.
 You can submit a complaint through our online contact form or by calling our contact center at (855) 870-0049.

 - Certification by the Building Performance Institute (BPI)